rasulkireev/razzle-dazzle/README.md

 2. Download the mix.

     ```bash
-    brownie bake token
+    brownie bake vyper-token
     ```

 ## Basic Use

-This mix provides a [simple template](contracts/Token.sol) upon which you can build your own token, as well as unit tests providing 100% coverage for core ERC20 functionality.
+This mix provides a [simple template](contracts/Token.vy) upon which you can build your own token, as well as unit tests providing 100% coverage for core ERC20 functionality.

 To interact with a deployed contract in a local environment, start by opening the console: